Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it. Typical APR 19.6% variable.

-Loan providers see lending to people with a poor credit history as a risky investment, so the majority only offer secured loans for people with bad credit.
+Loan providers see lending to people with a poor credit history as a risky investment, so the majority of lenders only offer people in these circumstances secured loans.

 Secured loans mean the amount borrowed is secured on the applicant's property or another valuable asset - because of this poor credit loans are usually only available to homeowners.

-Lenders that offer loans for poor credit will still check your credit score to determine whether they will lend to you, as well as the interest rate they will offer.
+Lenders that offer loans for bad credit will still check your credit score to determine whether they will lend to you, as well as the interest rate they will offer.

 The interest rates offered to those with a poor credit history tend to be significantly higher than those advertised on the high street.